What needs to happen

 - Attend your annual foot check.
 It’s as important as your retinal screening appointment.

-- Make sure you take a copy of our new leaflet What to expect at your annual foot check leaflet (PDF, 51KB) so that you know you are getting a thorough, quality check.
+- Make sure you order a copy of our leaflet What to expect at your annual foot check (PDF, 41KB) so that you know you are getting a thorough, quality check.

 - Know your risk of developing foot problems and make sure that you are referred if necessary.

 - Ask someone to assess the feeling in your toes by doing the Touch the Toes test.